ahimta/speed-dial-quantum/README.md

 * Add support for updating groups (name, rows, and columns)
 * Add support for rows & columns for each group
-* Add support for reordering groups
-* Add support for deleting groups
 * Add cursor to dial view